andream16/algorithms/dynamic_programming/cut_wood/README.md

-Given an int array wood representing the length of n pieces of wood and an int k.
-It is required to cut these pieces of wood such that more or equal to k pieces of the same length len are cut.
+Given an int array `wood` representing the length of n pieces of wood and an int `k`.
+It is required to cut these pieces of wood such that more or equal to `k` pieces of the same length len are cut.
 What is the longest len you can get?

 Example 1: